 Please click on the links on each class page to find the information about what children are learning in class each term.

-Links to the National Curriculum objectives and what children are expected to learn in each year group in English and Maths can be found below:
+Links to the National Curriculum objectives and what children are expected to learn in each year group in English can be found below:

 Curriculum Overviews for each class

 Please find the curriculum overviews for the skills and topics taught from EYFS to Year 6 below.